Akankxh/BDAAssignment/README.md

 python patterns_close.py
 ```

-* In each txt file, the itemsets will be displayed in descending order and this due to the implementation of a merge sort function present in the respective codes which sorts them in descendig order
+* In each txt file, the itemsets will be displayed in descending order and this due to the implementation of a merge sort function present in the respective codes which sorts them in descending order.

+For better viewing of this README file, do view it via GitHub or a Markdown extension for utmost clarity while running the code.

 ## THANK YOU